 This ought to be a given – but do make sure (at least from the waist up!) that you’re in proper work attire.
 Working from home doesn’t give workers a God-given right to suddenly switch up their smart shirts for sweatpants, but there is a little bit of leeway.

 That said, ensure you’re well presented, that your hair is well kept, and that you’re wearing something that’ll leave a good impression with the colleague or client that you are video conferencing with.

-Equally, don’t stay in your pyjamas all day if there aren’t any meetings in your diary.
-You never know when you may be asked to jump on a last minute client call – and you’ll be in a pretty mad panic should the boss call and you’re scrambling around for trousers.
+Equally, don’t stay in your pajamas all day if there aren’t any meetings in your diary.
+You never know when you may be asked to jump on a last-minute client call – and you’ll be in a pretty mad panic should the boss call and you’re scrambling around for trousers.